hbroek/reken/documentation/developer-guide/chapter-4.md

 **Syntax:**
 **`data-ref="javascript variable"`**

 The `data-ref` attribute is used to specify a variable name to which Reken assigns the element reference of the attribute's HTML element.
-This is useful for working with specific elements, such as setting focus or when using third-party libraries that need object references.
+This is useful for working with specific elements, such as setting focus or using third-party libraries that need object references.

 **Example:**
 ```javascript